Wolfsburg Hauptbahnhof

 Wolfsburg Hauptbahnhof is the main station of the city of Wolfsburg in the German state of Lower Saxony.
 It is on the Hanover–Berlin railway and it is the last Intercity-Express stop running east before Stendal or Berlin-Spandau.

 Fallersleben station is also located in the district of Wolfsburg-Fallersleben.

 On 25 August 2007, the 50th anniversary of the inauguration of the station building, the station was officially renamed Wolfsburg Hauptbahnhof (main station).
 Years before signs in the city referred to it as the Hauptbahnhof.

 History

 The first station in Wolfsburg opened on 4 October 1928 in Rothenfelde.
 One of the signs at the station read Rothenfelde-Wolfsburg.
-Previously, passengers to Wolfsburg had use the stations at Fallersleben or Vorsfelde.
+Previously, passengers to Wolfsburg had to use the stations at Fallersleben or Vorsfelde.

 The first station building in the town centre, approximately at its current location, was a wooden hut, like many buildings in Wolfsburg in the town's early days.
 Shortly after its establishment this fell into a dilapidated condition and served as a place for forced labourers from the Volkswagen factory to sleep at night.
 The hut was no bigger than a small warehouse and consisted essentially of a waiting room.
 In contrast to the present station building, this temporary building was north of the railway tracks, next to the Mittelland Canal near the Volkswagen factory.
 Today, the station building is located south of the tracks on Willy-Brandt-Platz.